 The Chicago Fed National Activity Index measures whether the economy is expanding on, above, or below its historical trend

-The Chicago Fed National Activity Index (CFNAI) is a weighted average of 85 different economic indicators from 4 basic categories: production and income, employment-related indicators, personal consumption and housing, and sales/orders/ inventory data.
-A zero value for the index means the economy is growing at its historical trend, a positive number means it is growing above trend, and a negative number means it is growing below trend.
-The index itself can be volatile, as evidenced by the chart above.
-Generally speaking, most economists focus on the 3-month moving average, and when it gets outside of a range of -.7 to +.7 it usually signals turning points in the economy.
-Given that the index is basically an amalgamation of different economic indicators that have already been released, it isn’t really a market-moving index; however, it is a good top-down view of how the economy is generally performing.
+The Chicago Fed National Activity Index (CFNAI) is a weighted average of 85 different economic indicators from four basic categories: production and income, employment-related indicators, personal consumption and housing, and sales, orders, and inventory data.
+A zero value for the index means the economy is growing at its historical trend, a positive number means it’s growing above trend, and a negative number means it’s growing below trend.
+The index itself can be volatile, as you can see from the following chart.
+Generally, most economists focus on the three-month moving average, and when the average gets outside a range of -0.7 to +0.7, it usually signals turning points in the economy.
+Given that the index is basically an amalgamation of different economic indicators that have already been released, it isn’t really a market-moving index—but it is a good top-down view of how the economy is generally performing.

-Overall, the report shows the economy is still expanding moderately, more or less in line with its historical trend.
+Altogether, the report shows the economy is still expanding moderately—more or less in line with its historical trend.
 For the real estate sector, consumption and housing remained steady, although still below historical trends.
-While the housing sector has improved markedly from a year ago, it is from a very low base and still below what we would consider “normalcy.”
+While the housing sector has improved markedly from a year ago, the rise comes from a very low base and is still below what we would consider “normalcy.”

 Overall increases in business activity and consumption are starting to drive more business for homebuilders, like Lennar (LEN), KB Home (KBH), Toll Brothers (TOL), Standard Pacific (SPF), and NVR Corp.
 (NVR).
 Housing starts have been so low for so long that there’s some real pent-up demand that will unleash as the economy improves.
 We’re just about through the earnings season, and nearly everyone reported good numbers—although order growth has gone negative for several builders.
 Margins are still high, as the builders are taking advantage of the low supply to boost prices.